23vbq/project_warehouse_app/README.md

 DRAFT → (validate) → CONFIRMED
 ```

-Document numbers are generated automatically on creation, scoped per type and calendar month, and are unique within the system:
+Document numbers are generated automatically on creation, scoped per prefix and calendar month.
+Each prefix has its own independent sequence:

 ```
 PZ/2025/05/0001